Rudy-Castan-DigiPen-Teaching/final-project-dongjoonhyun-digipen/GameDesign.md

 The player can move the air hockey stick using mouse.
 And the Puck goes a little faster when he goes to the other side.
-When hit by a stick, the speed is slightly reduced.
-When the player gets 10 point with in 3 minute at Play page.
-Then go result page.
-Then can found their result.